reactjs/react.dev/content/docs/hooks-reference.md

 ### `useLayoutEffect` {#uselayouteffect}

+> Try the new React documentation for [`useLayoutEffect`](https://beta.reactjs.org/reference/react/useLayoutEffect).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 The signature is identical to `useEffect`, but it fires synchronously after all DOM mutations.
 Use this to read layout from the DOM and synchronously re-render.
 Updates scheduled inside `useLayoutEffect` will be flushed synchronously, before the browser has a chance to paint.

 Prefer the standard `useEffect` when possible to avoid blocking visual updates.